The Ripping Friends: Plot

 The show focused on a group of four ultra-masculine, massively muscular superhuman brothers who attempt to fight crime from their base, RIPCOT (the Really Impressive Prototype City Of (Next) Tuesday): Crag, Rip, Slab, and Chunk Nuggett, Crag being the leader.
 Friends of the four include Jimmy the Idiot Boy, a mentally challenged drooling child, and their foster mother He-Mom.
 The villains range from the Indigestible Wad (a wad of gum who sucks moisture out of people), to the evil Euroslavian dictator Citracett, to Flathead (an invertebrate in search of a spine), to their own underpants.

 Each episode was usually tagged with a short episode which Kricfalusi says was composed of "left overs".
 These segments were called "Rip Along with the Ripping Friends" and usually portrayed the Ripping Friends solving the problems of fans.
-These included: addressing the fact that hot dogs come in packs of 12 and the buns in packs of 8; "ripping" the man who creates insane video game controllers and the man who writes the instructions for them; and finding out why toys no longer come in cereal boxes, among others.
-In each segment viewers (referred to as "kids") are asked to "rip along" with the action by ripping pieces of paper up in front of the television when coaxed to.
+In each segment, viewers (referred to as "kids") are asked to "rip along" with the action by ripping up paper in front of the television when coaxed to.